khw11044/khw11044.github.io/_posts/blog/papers/pose/2021-06-05-LearnableTriangulation.md

 the algebraic triangulation module that outputs the triangulated 3D pose.
 All blocks allow backpropagation of the gradients, so the model can be trained end-to-end.

-In the algebraic triangulation baseline we process each joint j independently of each other.
+In the algebraic triangulation baseline we process each joint $$j$$ independently of each other.
 The approach is built upon triangulating the 2D positions obtained from the j-joint’s backbone heatmaps from different views: $$H_{c,j} = h_{\theta}(I_c)_j$$ (Figure 1).
 To estimate the 2D positions we first compute the softmax across the spatial axes:
 $$H^{'}_{c,j} = \exp(\alpha H_{c,j})/ \sum^W_{r_x=1} \sum^H_{r_y=1} \exp(\alpha H_{c,j}(r))), \; \; \; (1)$$